zextras/tech-doc/source/_includes/_installation/_roles/role-vs.rst

    directions.

-   The recorded sessions will be stored in directory :file:`/var/lib/videorecorder/`, because the ability to record requires a Node which features the AppServer (i.e., on which the ``carbonio-advanced`` package is installed).
+   The recorded sessions will be stored in directory :file:`/var/lib/videorecorder/` on the Node which features the Mailstore and Provisioning Role, because the ability to record requires a Node which features that Role.
 Make sure that the directory has sufficient free space, otherwise recorded videos can not be stored.

    .. hint:: You can mount on that location a dedicated disk or
       partition and keep it monitored for space usage.